jacarlik/dropwizard_demo/solution/README.md

 How to start the Expenses application
 ---

-1. Run `mvn clean install` to build your application
+1. Run `mvn clean package` to build the application
-1. Start application with `java -jar target/expenses-1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/expenses-1.0-SNAPSHOT.jar server src/main/resources/profiles/mainline.yml`
-1. To check that your application is running enter url `http://localhost:8080`
+1. To check that your application is running enter URL `http://localhost:10000/app/expenses`

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see is the application is healthy, enter URL `http://localhost:10001/healthcheck`